jaandrle/facilitator-network-cell/bs/README.md

 #### bs/dev/ws.js
 This mocks a WebSocket server for local development.

+#### bs/helpers/languages.js
+The helper script to sumup all available languages.
+See [src/translations/index.ts].

 #### bs/i18next/migration.js
 The helper script to migrate old translation files from https://github.com/IndigoMultimediaTeam/CIS-Foundation-Facilitator